microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_inventory_tagging.md

     ![](../img/inventory/07.png)

-## Tag Arc-connected GCP server
+## Tag Arc-connected GCP Ubuntu server

 * In AZ CLI, run the following commands to apply the "Hosting Platform : GCP" tag to your Arc GCP servers.

-    **Note: If you connected your GCP servers using a method other than the one described in [this tutorial](../docs/gcp_terraform_ubuntu.md), then you will need to adjust the values for `gcpResourceGroup` and `gcpMachineName` to match values specific to your environment.
+    *Note: If you connected your GCP servers using a method other than the one described in [this tutorial](../docs/gcp_terraform_ubuntu.md), then you will need to adjust the values for `gcpResourceGroup` and `gcpMachineName` to match values specific to your environment.*

     ```bash
     export gcpResourceGroup="arc-gcp-demo"